 Department to Begin Routine Mosquito Control Activities

-ANNAPOLIS, MD – As mosquito season gets underway, the Maryland Department of Agriculture’s mosquito control program will be active in communities throughout the state conducting surveillance and control measures to manage mosquito populations.
-Seasonal mosquito control activities will begin on May 29 in participating counties and communities.
+ANNAPOLIS, MD – As mosquito season gets underway, the Maryland Department of Agriculture (MDA) will be active in communities throughout the state conducting surveillance and control measures to manage mosquito populations.
+Seasonal mosquito control activities will begin by the end of May in participating counties and communities.

-“Mosquito-borne disease is a major public health concern, and we remain vigilant in our efforts to fight these diseases here in Maryland,” said Maryland Agriculture Secretary Joe Bartenfelder.
-“I encourage all Marylanders to cooperate with mosquito control officials throughout the season, and to do their part by eliminating potential mosquito breeding zones on their property.”
+“Mosquito-borne disease is a major public health concern, and we remain vigilant in our efforts to fight these diseases in Maryland,” said Maryland Agriculture Secretary Joe Bartenfelder.
+“I encourage all Marylanders to do their part by eliminating potential mosquito breeding zones on their property.”

-For more information on the department’s mosquito control program, visit the program’s website or call 410-841-5870.
+For more information on the department’s Mosquito Control Program, please visit the program’s website or call 410-841-5870.

 # # #